dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ![Heatmap of Continous Predictor Variables](/assets/img/heatmap_continous_predictor_variables.png "Heatmap of Continous Predictor Variables")

-This heatmap shows correlation coefficients between the initial continuous variables plus two features creating in the early Feature Engineering stages, "Days Between Cardiac Catheterization and Electrocardiogram" and "PCA variable for 'Height at Rest' and 'Height at Peak Exercise'", created in the early stages of feature enginering.
+This heatmap shows correlation coefficients between the initial continuous variables plus two variables, "Days Between Cardiac Catheterization and Electrocardiogram" and "PCA variable for 'Height at Rest' and 'Height at Peak Exercise'", created in the early stages of feature enginering.
 This visualization gives you information that is useful in performing data transformations and (further) feature engineering.

 ![Distribution_of_Continuous_Features_by_Target](/assets/img/distribution_of_continuous_features_by_target.png "Distributions of Continuous Features by Target")